 - Eggs – These are a staple, especially egg whites.
 But most of the nutrition is in the yolks, so don’t leave them out too often.
 Try to avoid the carton egg whites.

 - Chicken & Turkey – Boneless, skinless poultry breasts are your best friends if you eat meat.
 But whole chickens are often the better deal and you get so much more out of them.
 If you can afford organic meats, it’s always a better way to go.

-Beef can be part of a clean eating diet so long as you choose grass fed and humanely raised beef.
+Once you know how to eat clean, beef can be part of your clean eating diet.
+However, you need to choose grass-fed and humanely-raised beef.
 A butcher can help you select these.
-If you are wanting to forgo beef, try venison, bison or buffalo.
+If you are wanting to forgo beef, try venison, bison, or buffalo.
 Both are very similar in flavor.